 With nitrogen deficiency, the leaves of Japanese maple trees produce less chlorophyll (green pigment) which starts to break down earlier.
 The yellow color from carotenoids thus becomes noticeable from early on.

-The breakdown of chlorophyll (green pigment) leads to a production of a lot of anthocyanins (red pigments) from early in the season.
+The breakdown of chlorophyll (green pigment) leads to the production of a lot of anthocyanins (red pigments) from early in the season.
 Since there is less chlorophyll (green pigment) in the leaf cells to begin with, the leaf color becomes bright and vivid red.

 The ideal fertilizer for a fully-shaped Japanese maple bonsai is 4.4% nitrogen, 4.0% phosphoric acid, and 1.7% potassium.
 Reduce nitrogen and increase the proportion of phosphoric acid and potassium if you want brighter autumn leaves.